-PM to visit NI in UK-wide Brexit tour
+NI 'needs to be heard' in Brexit talks

 'Blatant contempt'

+The DUP's Nigel Dodds called the prime minister's visit a "strong and sure signal" that Northern Ireland would not be left behind when the UK officially leaves the EU next year.

-Sinn Féin's deputy leader, Michelle O'Neill, has criticised Mrs May's itinerary because she has no plans to meet the political parties.
+Sinn Féin's deputy leader, Michelle O'Neill, has criticised Mrs May's itinerary because she did not meet the political parties.

 Mrs O'Neill said she was not surprised, given that "the majority of assembly members are pro-remain and support staying within the customs union and single market".